The Get Key path

 4. Click Generate new token.

-5. Give it a name like gitqi-my-site so future-you remembers what it's for.
+5. Give it a name like gitqi-my-pro-site so future-you remembers what it's for.

-6. Set expiration to not expire, or expire in 1 year (in which case you'll repeat this step once a year).
+6. Set expiration to Never expire, or expire in 1 year (in which case you'll repeat this step once a year).

 7. Under Repository access, choose Only select repositories and pick the repository you just created.